GitTerraGame/Play-GitTerra-Action/README.md

 ### In GitHub repo

-To play GitTerra game on your GitHub repository, create a `.github/workflows/gitterra.yml` file with the following content:
+To play GitTerra game on your GitHub repository using a [GitTerra GitHub action](https://github.com/marketplace/actions/play-gitterra), create a `.github/workflows/gitterra.yml` file with the following content:

 ```yaml
 name: Play GitTerra